-This ring bag knitting pattern is made up of a single garter stitch square.
+This ring bag knitting pattern shows you how to make a ring bag from a single garter stitch square.

 When I was playing with the garter stitch, I discovered that the edging of the garter stitch is great for picking up stitches evenly as the rows are made easily recognizable by the ridges.